Forgetful Heart: Cultural references

 The phrase "walking shadow" from the line "Like a walking shadow in my brain" is taken from a famous soliloquy in William Shakespeare's Macbeth ("Life's but a walking shadow, a poor player / That struts and frets his hour upon the stage / And then is heard no more").

 Some critics see the final couplet ("The door has closed forever more / If indeed there ever was a door") as referencing Shakespeare's Hamlet ("Let the doors be shut upon him that he may play the fool nowhere but in's own house"), a play Dylan quotes more explicitly on Together Through Life's closing song "It's All Good".

 Live performances

 Dylan played "Forgetful Heart" live 234 times on the Never Ending Tour between 2009 and 2015.
 The song's live debut occurred at Summerfest in Milwaukee, Wisconsin on July 1, 2009, a recording of which was made available to stream on Dylan's official website that same month.
 Unlike the full, electric sound of the original studio performance, Dylan has favored a sparse arrangement (driven by finger-picked acoustic guitar, harmonica and Donnie Herron on viola instead of banjo) for the song's live outings.
-Dylan's last performance of the song (to date) took place at Talking Stick Resort Amphitheatre in Phoenix, AZ on July 13, 2025.
+Dylan's last performance of the song took place at Talking Stick Resort Amphitheatre in Phoenix, AZ on July 13, 2025 before he reintroduced it to his setlists at The La Crosse Center in LaCrosse, Wisconsin on March 27, 2026..